 Brooklyn Based was born in 2007, a time when Brooklyn was quickly replacing Manhattan as the creative center of New York.
 There were 80-something Brooklyn blogs, all of which were doing a much better job of covering the local scene than any other established news outlet.
 So, to be a little bit different, Brooklyn Based began as an email magazine that made it easy for subscribers to keep track of the events, people and places that were part of Brooklyn’s rise as the most awesome place on earth.
 Our email is still the best source for news you need, events you’ll love, and features that keep you connected to Brooklyn life.
-We also produce our own events including Wedding Crashers, Brooklyn’s best wedding fair for modern lovers; an annual Immersion series with Brooklyn Brewery, Indie Media Camp for writers, editors and new media publishers as well as Screen Time Social, a day of talks about raising kids in the digital age.
+We also produce our own events including Wedding Crashers, Brooklyn’s best wedding fair for modern lovers; an annual Immersion series with Brooklyn Brewery; Indie Media Camp for writers, editors and new media publishers as well as Screen Time Social, a day of talks about raising kids in the digital age.

 Nicole Davis, Publisher and co-founder

-When Nicole launched Brooklyn Based in 2007, she had worked primarily as a writer, researcher and reporter for magazines like National Geographic Adventure and as the arts editor of the beloved NYC weekly, The Villager.
-In the process of running an indie media company, though, she’s added a few other roles to her skill set, like event producer, publicist, and ad sales.
+When Nicole launched Brooklyn Based in 2007, she had worked primarily as a writer, researcher and reporter for magazines such as National Geographic Adventure and as the arts editor of the beloved NYC weekly, The Villager.
+In the process of running an indie media company, she’s added a number of other roles to her repertoire, from publicist to event producer.
 She’s lived in Park Slope, Gowanus, Clinton Hill, Dumbo, and Greenpoint, and now lives in Hipsturbia with her husband, daughter, son, dog and two cats.
 You can take the girl out of Brooklyn, but you can’t keep her away from her work.

 Annaliese Griffin, Editor-in-Chief and co-founder